OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 ----------------------

 Python 3 allows many unicode symbols to be used in variable names.
-Unlike Julia or swift, which allow any unicode symbol to represent a variable (including emoji) python restricts variable names to unicode characters that represent characters in written languages.
+Unlike Julia or Swift, which allow any unicode symbol to represent a variable (including emoji) Python 3 restricts variable names to unicode characters that represent characters in written languages.
 In contrast, Python 2 could only use the basic ASCII character set for variable names.